CodesReallyWell/traveltek-coding-test/README.md

 This project was completed as part of the interview process at Traveltek.

+## Prerequisites
+Node.js and NPM

 ## How to run the app
-From the project directory run: npm install npm start
+From the project directory run: `npm install && npm start`

 In your browser go to:
 http://localhost:4200/